Uzbekistan invites India's EC to witness April 30 referendum | Education

 - India

-Uzbekistan has invited India's Election Commission to witness a ''historic'' referendum it is holding on April 30 on a series of amendments to the country's Constitution.
+Uzbekistan has invited India's Election Commission to witness a ''historic'' referendum it is holding on April 30 on a series of amendments to the country's Constitution, Uzbek diplomats said on Tuesday.

-Uzbekistan's ambassador to India Dilshod Akhatov said on Tuesday that constitutions of 190 countries, including that of India, were studied to bring in holistic and comprehensive changes to the Constitution of the country.
+Uzbekistan's ambassador to India Dilshod Akhatov said constitutions of 190 countries including that of India were studied to bring in holistic and comprehensive changes to the Constitution of the country.

 ''The country has been going through historic transformations in the last few years.
 The draft constitution has been prepared after examining modern various global laws and norms and constitutions of 190 countries including India,'' he said.